-Generally, not-for-profit corporations are required to file an annual information return with the IRS either on IRS Form 990 for public charities or IRS Form 990-PF for private foundations.

-If the corporation is classified as a public charity, the type of IRS Form 990 that must be filed will depend on the corporation's annual gross receipts and total assets.
-If the corporation's gross receipts in any given year are \$50,000 or less, the corporation may file Form 990-N, or the "e-Postcard," electronically with the IRS.
+POST-FORMATION ISSUES ANNUAL INFORMATION RETURN: IRS FORM 990 OR IRS FORM 990-PF Generally, not-for-profit corporations are required to file an annual information return with the IRS either on IRS Form 990 for public charities or IRS Form 990-PF for private foundations.
+If the corporation is classified as a public charity (other than a supporting organization), the type of IRS Form 990 that must be filed will depend on the corporation's annual gross receipts and total assets.
+If the corporation's gross receipts in any given year are \$50,000 or less, the corporation may file IRS Form 990-N, or the "e-Postcard," electronically with the IRS.
 If the corporation has annual gross receipts of less than \$200,000 and total assets of less than \$500,000, it may file IRS Form 990-EZ.
-Otherwise, a corporation classified as a public charity must file the full IRS Form 990.
+Otherwise, a corporation classified as a public charity (including all supporting organizations) must file the full IRS Form 990.
 Corporations classified as private foundations must always file the IRS Form 990-PF.
-Blank IRS Forms 990 and 990-PF and the accompanying instructions are available from the IRS website at www.irs.gov.

 The corporation must file its annual information return with the IRS by the 15th day of the 5th month after the close of the corporation's tax year.
-An automatic 3-month extension is available upon written request to the IRS with an additional 3-month extension available upon written request with reasonable cause.
-Substantial penalties may be imposed on the corporation if it fails to file by the filing deadline.

-If a corporation fails to file three consecutive IRS Forms 990 or 990-PF, the corporation's tax exemption will be automatically revoked by the IRS and it will need to re-apply for exemption.
+An automatic six-month extension is available using IRS Form 8868.
+Blank IRS Forms 990, 990-PF and 8868 and the accompanying instructions are available from the IRS website at www.irs.gov.
+Substantial penalties may be imposed on the corporation if it fails to file an IRS Form 990 or 990-PF by the filing deadline.
+If a corporation fails to file three consecutive IRS Forms 990 or 990-PF, the corporation's tax exemption will be automatically revoked by the IRS and it will need to reapply for exemption.